Close Menu

 Let us now see why BLDC fans are the future.

 Electricity consumption charges have skyrocketed through the roof.
-Besides, we use a plethora of electrical equipment in our homes, including ACs, refrigerators, water purifiers, vacuum cleaners, microwave ovens, lights, and ceiling fans.
+Besides, we use a plethora of electrical equipment in our homes, including Air Conditioners, refrigerators, water purifiers, vacuum cleaners, microwave ovens, lights, and ceiling fans.
 Power conservation is the need of the hour.

 While we have inverter technology in refrigerators and ACs that help reduce power consumption, BLDC technology is best suited for ceiling fans.
 Our case study shows that consumers can save up to Rs 6K per annum on power consumption if they replace their existing ceiling fans with BLDC fans.